Ukrainian woman is still in 'survival mode', but commends 'amazing' generosity of Irish people

 "I’m trying to be as proactive as possible.
 It’s not the same for every Ukrainian, for me, I’m fluent in English, so it’s easier."

-As part of AUI, Ms Kalmykova has used her skills to help with communications as well as medical objects.
+As part of AUI, Ms Kalmykova has used her skills to help with communications as well as medical projects.

 A release she wrote on behalf of AUI, calling for the Russian Victory Day Parade in St Stephen's Green to be cancelled, was picked up by a number of Irish media outlets, including BreakingNews.ie.